 There’s more to Budapest than luxurious rooms and world-class dining rooms.
 During the holiday season, the city itself dresses for the occasion.

-The Christmas market by the St Stephen’s Basilica is infused with holiday spirit.
+The Christmas market by St Stephen’s Basilica is infused with holiday spirit.
 Baking treats, hearty sausages and mulled wine guarantee there’s something for everyone, and the lights, with the splendid chapel in the background, it's all just picture-postcard perfect.

 Head on to the Skating rink in Basilica square.
 Music, lights, and skating make this market a family-friendly experience that just feels like Christmas.